isaacknjama/os/docs/api-key-authentication.md

 1. **"API key required" error**
    - Make sure you're including the API key in the `x-api-key` header
    - Check if the endpoint requires an API key
-   - For gRPC calls, confirm the GrpcApiKeyInterceptor is correctly configured

 2. **"Insufficient API key permissions" error**
    - Your API key doesn't have the required scopes